MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/microsoft-access-constantsoverview.md

 Any intrinsic constant can be used in a macro or Visual Basic.
 These constants are available at all times.
 The specific built-in constants used with a particular function, method, or property are described in the Help topic for that function, method, or property.

 > [!NOTE]
-> You can use the Object Browser to view lists of intrinsic constants from all available object libraries.
+> Use the Object Browser to view lists of intrinsic constants from all available object libraries.

 Intrinsic constants have a two-letter prefix identifying the object library that defines the constant.
 Constants from the Microsoft Access library are prefaced with "ac"; constants from the ADO library are prefaced with "ad"; and constants from the Visual Basic library are prefaced with "vb".
 For example: